-Utility Reimbursement [24 CFR 960.253(c)(3)]
+Utility Reimbursement [24 CFR 982.514(b)]

-Utility reimbursement occurs when any applicable utility allowance for tenant-paid utilities exceeds the TTP.
+When the PHA subsidy for a family exceeds the rent to owner, the family is due a utility reimbursement.
 HUD permits the PHA to pay the reimbursement to the family or directly to the utility provider.

-The PHA will make any utility reimbursements directly to the utility provider.
+The PHA will make utility reimbursement to the family